 Use Contact Sensors to Track Your Kids’ Movement

 Contact sensors on doors and windows create the building block of just about any security system.
-However, as we discussed in our post on Unconventional Uses for Contact Sensors, you can use them to protect just about any area of your home.
+However, as we discussed in our post on Unconventional Uses for Contact Sensors, you can use them these sensors in just about any area of your home.
 In addition to alarm alerts and arming/disarming alerts, you can also create alerts to let you know when someone has opened any door with a sensor.
-Many customers install sensors on doors that protect sensitive areas of their homes or yards.
+Many customers install sensors on surrounding sensitive areas of their homes or yards.
 For example, swimming pool gates make a good spot for a contact sensor for families with young children.